bluemontag/frontend-rps/README.md

 # Rock Papers Scissors Game Front-end

-## Instructions

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Initialization of Front-end

-First of all, run the following command in the folder of the front-end project ("frontend-rps"):
+First of all, download the project in a local folder.
+Move to the new folder "frontend-rps" and run the following command:

 ### `npm install`